-Opinion | An angry rift between Trump and Steve Bannon signals the far right’s future
+Opinion | An angry rift between Trump and Bannon signals the far-right’s future

 “Bannon sees Trump as one of many tools to achieve this broader vision that he has of nationalist politics, both in the United States and abroad,” Hemmer continued, describing his vision as “anti-democratic,” “anti-liberal,” and “authoritarian.”

 Interestingly, Bannon’s self-martyrdom around Jan.
-6 has echoes in figures like Oliver North, who parlayed his own legal sentencing related to the Iran-Contra scandal into a media presence organized around an explicitly insurgent message.
+6 has echoes in figures such as Oliver North, who parlayed his own legal sentencing related to the Iran-contra scandal into a media presence organized around an explicitly insurgent message.

 “North was celebrated for his lawlessness,” Hemmer told me.
 “Bannon is tapping into that same idea,” by signaling a “willingness to break the law” to realize his radical right vision.